CodingPenguin1/ArchLinuxInstallGuide/README.md

 Download the Arch Linux ISO from the [Arch Linux downloads page](https://www.archlinux.org/download/)

-Verify the download integrity with the MD5 of SHA1 hash
+Verify the download integrity with the MD5 or SHA1 hash

 Install the ISO onto a USB drive